AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/faq.md

 ## What are some limitations of using this tool?

 * Data repair job date ranges cannot include the current month.
 A job must start within the last 60 months and end prior to the current month.
-* Report Suites with [Cross-Device Analytics](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html) are not supported.
+* Report suites with [Cross-Device Analytics](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html) are not supported.
 * Any actions involving the editing or deletion of [Metrics](https://experienceleague.adobe.com/docs/analytics/components/dimensions/entry-dimensions.html) are not supported.
 * The [Product](https://experienceleague.adobe.com/docs/analytics/components/dimensions/product.html) dimension is not supported.
-* Dimensions that have [Merchandising](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar-merchandising.html) currently enabled or was enabled historically are not supported.
+* Dimensions that currently have [Merchandising](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar-merchandising.html) enabled (or had it enabled historically) are not supported.
 If you run a data repair job on a variable that has had merchandising enabled in the past, you risk seeing incorrect or unexpected attribution results.
-* Only one data repair job at a time can run per Report Suite.
+* Only one data repair job at a time can run per report suite.

-### How do I refresh my authentication token?
+## How do I refresh my authentication token?

-To refresh authentication tokens, see the [Authentication Guide.](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/IMS/#refreshing-access-tokens)
+To refresh authentication tokens, see the [Authentication Guide](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/IMS/#refreshing-access-tokens).